Safety of train traffic

 Accidents in train traffic are rare, which means that random variations play a major role in their yearly numbers.
 As a result, the development of the yearly number of accidents is not the best indicator for the development of safety in the short term.
 Incidents occur more frequently than accidents, which means that monitoring their number and severity makes it possible to obtain a clearer picture of the safety development trends than when looking at accidents.
 However, it is important to note that a change in the yearly number of reported incidents may indicate not only changes in the safety situation but also in the culture of reporting occurrences.

-In 2023, there were 76 incidents in accordance with the EU Common Safety Indicators (External link) in Finnish railways.
-The total number of incidents was very similar to the previous year (79 in 2022).
+In 2024, there were 72 incidents meeting the criteria of the EU Common Safety Indicators in Finnish railways (Directive on railway safety 2016/798).
+The total number of incidents is very similar to the previous year's level (76 in 2023).

-In 2023, there were 21 cases of signal passed at danger in train traffic.
-The number was slightly higher than in the previous year but lower than in the years preceding it.
-Between 2018 and 2022, the average number of annual cases of signal passed at danger was 33, and before that (2014–2017), the corresponding figure was 51.
-This means that the number of cases of signal passed at danger in train traffic has decreased clearly in recent years.
+In 2024, there were 17 cases of signal passed at danger in train traffic.
+Their number was slightly lower than in the year before.
+The number of cases of signal passed at danger in train traffic has decreased clearly in recent years.
+Between 2019 and 2023, the average number of annual cases of signal passed at danger was 29, and before that (2015–2018), the corresponding figure was 54.
 The factors that have contributed to the reduction are not known.
 These incidents typically occur at low speeds, and the automatic train protection (ATP) device stops the rolling stock as soon as the signal has been passed.
 The risks associated with passing a signal at danger are higher when operating without ATP.